mehulagg/gitlab/doc/user/project/labels.md

 View the project labels list by going to the project and clicking **Issues > Labels**.
-The list includes all labels that are defined at the project level, as well as all labels defined by its ancestors.
+The list includes all labels that are defined at the project level, as well as all labels defined by its ancestor groups.
 For each label, you can see the project or group path from where it was created.
 You can filter the list by entering a search query at the top and clicking search (**{search}**).